lasya-sr/PatternAnalysis-2025/recognition/Classifying Alzheimer's disease of ADNI brain dataset using GFNet/README.md

 *Figure 5: Randomly selected test samples with their true and predicted labels (AD vs NC), showing correct and misclassified cases.*

-Out of the four samples, the model correctly classified two images and misclassified two.
-The errors occurred where the MRI features of Alzheimer’s Disease (AD) and Normal Cognition (NC) appeared visually similar, indicating that the model can sometimes confuse subtle structural differences between diseased and healthy brains.
-Despite these isolated misclassifications, the predictions show that GFNet captures meaningful anatomical patterns and can generalize reasonably well to unseen scans.

 ## Conclusion
-The results demonstrate that the Global Filter Network (GFNet) achieved a relatively high success rate in correctly classifying Alzheimer’s Disease and Normal Cognition from MRI scans, with strong training and validation performance.
-However, there remains room for improvement in generalization to unseen test data.
-Increasing the model depth or the embedding dimension could potentially enhance the network’s capacity to capture more complex spatial relationships in brain structures, though this would come at the cost of longer training time and higher computational requirements.
-Future work could also explore GFNet variants or hybrid architectures, such as CNNstyle hierarchical models or transformer filter hybrids, which might better capture local and global dependencies in MRI data.
-Incorporating larger and more diverse datasets, balanced sampling, and advanced regularization or domain adaptation techniques may further improve test performance and model robustness across different imaging conditions.
+The findings show that the Global Filter Network (GFNet) performed fairly well in accurately classifying Alzheimer Disease and Normal Cognition on the basis of MRI scan, with high training and validation scores.
+However, generalization to unseen test data could be improved.
+An additional increase in model depth or the embedding dimension may have the benefit of improving the ability of the network to capture more complicated spatial relationships within brain structures, but would require longer training and higher computational costs.
+Future works would also seek to explore variants of GFNet or hybrid architectures (e.g. CNNstyle hierarchical models or transformer filter hybrids), which may be more successful at learning local and global dependencies in MRI data.
+The utilization of larger and more heterogeneous datasets, balanced sampling, enhanced regularization or domain adaptation could also enhance better tests and model robustness to various images.

 ## References
 [1] Alzheimer’s Association, “What is Alzheimer’s Disease?,” Alzheimer’s Association, 2025.
 [Online].
 Available: https://www.alz.org/alzheimers-dementia/what-is-alzheimers